MMunibas/dmc_gpu_PhysNet/README.md

 i) fam_cart_coor.log: Summarizes the DMC settings and gives the final result of the simulation (ZPE of FAM on the PES is around 7320 cm**-1, see Ref.
 [3])

-ii) fam_cart_coor.pot: Keeps track of the reference energy and number of alive walkers throughout the simulation.
+ii) fam_cart_coor.pot: Keeps track of the energy and number of alive walkers throughout the simulation, e.g.
+939   301   0.0310269412001634   6809.626482475554, which corresponds to the step, the number of alive walkers, ZPE in hartree, ZPE in cm**-1

 iii) configs_fam_cart_coor.xyz: Saves the walkers from the last 10 DMC steps for visualization purposes (in .xyz format)

-iv) defective_fam_cart_coor.xyz: Saves walkers that are defective, i.e. from regions on the PES that were insufficiently sampled (holes).
+iv) defective_fam_cart_coor.xyz: Saves walkers that are defective, i.e. from holes on the PES with energies smaller than the minimum you have defined.
+Note that this does not guarantee that the structures with high energies are physically sound (which could be the case for any ML PES).

 ### How to cite